inrupt/solid-common-vocab-rdf/README.md

 bundles of related vocabularies (each configured in its own sub-directory from the root of this repository).

-**Note:** Below we provide links to the default JavaScript artifacts that Inrupt publishes to `npmjs.org` (which define individual vocabulary terms using String literals), but in fact we also publish many more artifacts that are more specialized for working with RDF too (e.g., we publish artifacts where the vocabulary terms are typed as `IRI` from your favorite RDF library, such as in Java from [RDF4J](https://rdf4j.org/javadoc/latest/index.html?org/eclipse/rdf4j/model/IRI.html),
+**Note:** Below we provide links to the default TypeScript artifacts that Inrupt publishes to `npmjs.org` (which define individual vocabulary terms using String literals).
+In fact we also publish many more artifacts that are more specialized for working with RDF too (e.g., we publish artifacts where the vocabulary terms are typed as `IRI` from your favorite RDF library, such as in Java from [RDF4J](https://rdf4j.org/javadoc/latest/index.html?org/eclipse/rdf4j/model/IRI.html),